Deepan-Karmakar/p5.js-tutorial/Intro-to-HTML.md

 Attributes provide extra information necessary to a tag to work properly (such as the src attribute on the `<img>` tag or the href attribute on the `<a>` tag) or just provide some optional information.
 An attribute generally consists of an attribute name and an attribute value (usually surrounded by quotes), with an = sign between them.

+You can see all the attributes and the tags they are associated with in the [mdn attribute reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes)